Charlotte Hypoxia and Infant Brain Damage Attorney

-In the United States, delivery room doctors, labor and delivery room nurses and OB-GYN specialists are trained to provide patients with a certain standard of medical care.
-This includes recognizing and responding to potential risk factors during a pregnancy and the labor and delivery.
-You may have a valid medical malpractice claim if your newborn suffered from hypoxia after a medical professional failed taking proper measures to addresses the following types of concerns:
+In the United States, delivery room doctors, labor and delivery room nurses, and OB-GYN specialists are trained to provide patients with a certain standard of medical care.
+This includes recognizing and responding to potential risk factors during pregnancy and labor and delivery.
+You may have a valid medical malpractice claim if your newborn suffered from hypoxia after a medical professional failed to take proper measures to addresses the following types of concerns:

 - A significant drop in the mother’s blood pressure